Tata Technologies Earnings Call Transcripts

 -

 Q4 FY26 delivered 12% sequential revenue growth and a 16% EBITDA margin, exceeding guidance, with broad-based gains across automotive, aerospace, and technology.
-Double-digit organic growth and margin expansion are expected in FY27, supported by strong deal wins and improved operational leverage.
+Double-digit organic growth and margin expansion are expected for FY27, supported by strong deal wins and improved operational leverage.

 -